flyerhq/flutter_firebase_chat_core/README.md

 Read our [documentation](https://flyer.chat) or see the [example](https://github.com/flyerhq/flutter_firebase_chat_core/tree/main/example) project.
 To run the example project you need to have your own [Firebase](https://firebase.google.com) project and depending on the platform you want to:

-1. Create an iOS app with a bundle ID `chat.flyer` (*only required for the example project, you can use anything for your app*) in [Firebase console](https://console.firebase.google.com) of your project and download generated `GoogleService-Info.plist`.
-Put it in the `example/ios` folder.
+1. Create an iOS app with a bundle ID `com.example` (*only required for the example project, you can use anything for your app*) in [Firebase console](https://console.firebase.google.com) of your project and download generated `GoogleService-Info.plist`.
+Put it in the `example/ios/Runner` folder.
 You don't need to open Xcode to do it, it will expect this file in this folder.
-2. Create an Android app with package name `chat.flyer` (*only required for the example project, you can use anything for your app*) in [Firebase console](https://console.firebase.google.com) of your project and download generated `google-services.json`.
+2. Create an Android app with package name `com.example` (*only required for the example project, you can use anything for your app*) in [Firebase console](https://console.firebase.google.com) of your project and download generated `google-services.json`.
 Put it in the `example/android/app` folder.
 3. Create a web app in [Firebase console](https://console.firebase.google.com) of your project.
 You will see a script that will look like this

 ```html